Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/003-Validation-and-Pipes.md

 `transform: true` only converts a plain JavaScript object into an **instance of the DTO** and does not automatically convert primitive types.

 <img src="./images/images-02/image-5.png" width="500">

+# Using Mapped Types to Avoid Code Duplication

+`npm i @nestjs/mapped-types`

+Mapped types allow you to create new DTOs from existing ones, avoiding code duplication.

+- `PartialType` – Makes all properties of the existing DTO **optional**.
+- `PickType` – Creates a new DTO with only the **selected properties** from the existing DTO.
+- `OmitType` – Creates a new DTO **excluding certain properties** from the existing DTO.
+- `IntersectionType` – Combines two or more DTOs into one.